Seraphino Antao: Recognition

 In 1965, Antao was awarded the Helms World Trophy for the Asian continent.

 Post-athletic life

 In 1965, Antao retired from sport and, after giving some consideration to moving to Melbourne, Australia, moved to London, England.
 He took a coaching course at Loughborough College, owned a boutique in Kensington, and had a clothes stall in a market, before working as an accounts assistant with Thorn EMI.

 In 2003 he made a rare visit to Kenya, attending the 50th anniversary of the Kenya Amateur Athletics Association (today Athletics Kenya).

 Retirement and death

 Antao died on September 6, 2011, following a battle with cancer.
-He was buried in a grave in Lewisham.
+He was buried in a grave in Hither Green Cemetery, Lewisham.